Skip to main content

 It requires selected acute care hospitals to coordinate care for Medicare beneficiaries undergoing specific surgical procedures, assuming responsibility for the cost and quality of care from surgery through the first 30 days post-discharge.

 To prepare for participation in the TEAM model, we’ve put together this blog that hospitals can leverage to ensure model success.
+If you want a fillable, easy-to-download form, you can access that in our CMS TEAM Model Readiness Checklist.

 TEAM readiness checklist breakdown